Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 When you cast the spell, you can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.

-As a Magic action on your later turns, you can control the hand thus again.
+As a **:rsc-a: Magic**{ .rsc } action on your later turns, you can control the hand thus again.
 As part of that action, you can move the hand up to 30 feet.

 The hand can't attack, activate magic items, or carry more than 10 pounds.